uon-language/specification/spec.md

 For the purposes of this document, the following terms and definitions apply.

 * **RFC** Request for comments
-* **UON**  Unified Object Notation, specified in this document
+* **UON**  Unified Object Notation, specified in this very document
 * **ISO** International Standardization Organization
 * **YAML** Yet Another Markup Language
 * **JSON** JavaScript Object Notation

 ## Why UON™?

-The [IoT](https://en.wikipedia.org/wiki/Internet_of_things) world is nowadays dominated by [XML](https://www.w3.org/TR/xml/), [JSON](https://www.json.org/) and [YAML](http://yaml.org/).
-Other serialization protocols such as [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) aim to a better interoperable solution by offering a programming language agnostic solution.
-Unfortunately, none of them are complete.
+The [IoT](https://en.wikipedia.org/wiki/Internet_of_things) world is yet dominated by either proprietary transmission formats or any of [XML](https://www.w3.org/TR/xml/), [JSON](https://www.json.org/) and [YAML](http://yaml.org/).
+Other serialization protocols such as [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) attempted to offer a better interoperable solution by offering a programming language agnostic solution.
+Unfortunately, none of them are complete in the sense of what *UON* does.
 They focus only on narrow areas instead of addressing a more general solution that encompass low-power MCU with limited computation sources, web services and high-end applications.

-UON™ would like to federate the IoT world by taking in account the [Industry 4.0](https://en.wikipedia.org/wiki/Industry_4.0) needs.
-In other words, the Unified Object Notation is meant to describe messages sent and received from:
+*UON™* aims to federate the **IoT** and **IIot** world by taking in account what [Industry 4.0](https://en.wikipedia.org/wiki/Industry_4.0) engineers may need to ease their work.
+In other words, the *Unified Object Notation* is meant to describe messages sent and received from:

-* Battery-powered telemetry sensors
+* Battery-powered and Battery-less (energy harvested) telemetry sensors
 * Web APIs
 * IPC